wakhidCK/kilatiron-doc/Guides/Java/Java-Play-2.md

 # Deploying a Play 2 application

-In this tutorial we're going to show you how to deploy a [Play 2.3.x] application on [CloudKilat].
+In this tutorial we're going to show you how to deploy a [Play 2.3.x] application on CloudKilat.
 You can find the [source code on Github](https://github.com/cloudControl/java-play2-example-app) and check out the [Scala buildpack] for supported features.
 The application comes from the official Play framework templates that can be found at https://github.com/playframework/playframework/tree/2.3.x/templates/play-java-intro,